-It's Regret the Error's annual round-up, with this year's "correction of the year" award going to Dave Barry for this explanation:
+It's Regret the Error's annual round-up, with this year's "correction of the year" award going to

 In yesterday’s column about badminton, I misspelled the name of Guatemalan player Kevin Cordon.
 I apologize.
 In my defense, I want to note that in the same column I correctly spelled Prapawadee Jaroenrattanatarak, Poompat Sapkulchananart and Porntip Buranapraseatsuk.
 So by the time I got to Kevin Cordon, my fingers were exhausted.